AchmadFachturrohman/Machine-Learning-Based-Myocardial-Ischemia-Classification/README.md

 3. https://ieeexplore.ieee.org/abstract/document/5412588
 4. https://ieeexplore.ieee.org/abstract/document/1275572

 After that, 5th scale of decomposed ECG signal and the ECG peaks is obtained which can be used for classification input using an Artificial Neural Network (ANN).
-The code you can find in "Classification using ANN"
+The ANN code you check in [here](https://github.com/AchmadFachturrohman/Machine-Learning-Based-Myocardial-Ischemia-Classification/tree/ANN-Classifier)